 Founded by a German immigrant who sold beer in Chicago at the 1893 World’s Fair, this family-owned business has become a Chicago legend.
 Unlike more rebellious establishments, they kept things kosher during Prohibition by stepping up their food game and offering non-alcoholic beer, until of course, they became the very first place to obtain a liquor license after the ban was lifted.
 ‘Know what else is crazy?
 They only served alcohol to men (ouch), that is, until 1969 when Gloria Steinem protested for women’s rights.
 ‘Cause ladies like a cold one, too (thanks, sister).

 Est. 1905 | 111 North State Street

 Perched atop the Macy’s flagship on State is The Walnut Room – the “first-ever restaurant to open inside a department store.”
 Just take a look around – sophisticated and classy is what this place is all about.
 Plus, if you’re planning on taking a day to shop, one of the oldest restaurants in Chicago is the perfect place to “drop,” if you will.

 Est. 1909 | 1531 West Taylor Street

 There’s something about Italian food that it just seems to taste better if it’s made with generations of family tradition behind it.
-An absolute staple in the Taylor Street area of Little Italy, it’s a true veteran of Chicago restaurants, and the food will have you coming back for more, guaranteed.
+An absolute staple in the Taylor Street area of Little Italy, it’s a true veteran of Chicago’s oldest restaurants, and the food will have you coming back for more, guaranteed.

 Est. 1921 | 678 North Orleans Street

 Built shortly after the Fire, one of the city’s most well-known, long-standing establishments was one of the only wooden buildings left after a law was passed to prohibit them.
 The name comes from its green door – a secret code that served as a beacon for anyone trying to get some of that giggle water.
 Today, it has a modern speakeasy downstairs called The Drifter, where you can experience what it may have been like to come here in the ’20s.

 Est. 1923 | 565 West Jackson Boulevard